bifravst/bifravst/docs/guides/AutomateHEXFileBuilding.rst

 which automatically builds HEX files and attaches them to the GitHub release.

-Following this example, all developers need to do format their commit messages following a certain schema (you can read more in detail about this process
+Following this example, all developers need to do format their commit messages following a certain schema (you can read more in detail about this process :ref:`here <guides-versionining-how-to-release-a-new-version-of-a-package>` to trigger a new release.
-`here <./Versioning.html#how-to-release-a-new-version-of-a-package>`_
-to trigger a new release.

 .. figure:: ./images/github-releases.png